khushi858/Face_recognition_system/README.md

 # Face Tracking Demo

-Detect and track faces from a webcam (required).
+Detect faces from a webcam .

 ### Image Detection for Real-Time Apps